veebch/sploosh/README.md

 # Hardware

 - Raspberry Pi Pico
-- SSD1351 Waveshare OLED
+- SSD1351 Waveshare OLED (not needed if you're making the bare bones version)
-- WGCD KY-040 Rotary Encoder
+- WGCD KY-040 Rotary Encoder (not needed if you're making the bare bones version)
 - A Capacitive Soil Moisture Sensor
 - A relay switch
 - A plug socket for the water pump